ALMA FACTS III. High-Resolution CO(2-1)/CO(1-0) Maps of Twelve Nearby Galaxies: Discussion

 Bar regions overall show lower $R_{21}$ ($R_{21} \sim 0.6$).
 This is evident in the spatial and radial distributions of $R_{21}$ (Figures \ref{fig:R21_arrangedbygasmorph}-\ref{fig:radialdist_arrangedbygasmorph}), even though there is molecular gas concentrated along the offset ridges and bar (Figures \ref{fig:co10co21_set1}-\ref{fig:co10co21_set2}).
 This seems to be a general trend amongst barred spiral galaxies, including the ones in other studies: NGC~1300, NGC~1365, NGC~2903, NGC~3627, and NGC~5236 (M83) \citep[][]{Maeda:2022, Egusa:2022, den-Brok:2023, Koda:2025}.
 The low $R_{21}$ in the bar region is seen even when the offset ridges do not have much gas ({NGC~1512, NGC~3351, and NGC~4579; top row} in Figures \ref{fig:R21_arrangedbygasmorph}-\ref{fig:radialdist_arrangedbygasmorph}).

-The lower $R_{21/10}$ suggests that $n_{\rm H_2}$ and $T_{\rm k}$ remain low in the bar, even when the gas is concentrated along the offset ridges.
+The lower $R_{21}$ suggests that $n_{\rm H_2}$ and $T_{\rm k}$ remain low in the bar \citep{Koda:2012}, even when the gas is concentrated along the offset ridges.
 This may explain why star formation efficiency is often low in the bar regions of galaxies \citep[e.g., ][]{Downes:1996, Koda:2006, Momose:2010, Maeda:2023}.
 Recently, \citet[][]{Rodriguez:2024} analyzed the 3.3 $\mu$m polycyclic aromatic hydrocarbon (PAH) emission in 19 nearby star-forming galaxies to identify star clusters in their early dust-embedded phases.
 They also found that, in general, there is an absence of PAH emitters in bars (including our FACTS sample: NGC~1512, NGC~3351, NGC~3627, and NGC~4321).

 The generally low $R_{21}$ along the offset ridges may also be important in considering gas dynamics within the bar.
 It has been suggested that the offset ridges are regions of strong shocks \citep{Athanassoula:1992a, Athanassoula:1992b, Sellwood:1993}, which should naturally increase $n_{\rm H_2}$ and $T_{\rm k}$, and hence, $R_{21}$.
 Instead, the gas concentration along the offset ridges may be caused by the mere crowding of gas orbits with only occasional collisions \citep{Wada:1994, Koda:2006}, which could keep $R_{21}$ low in general.
-In the case of orbit crowding, the gas falls towards the center by the loss of angular momentum due to the gravitational torque of the stellar bar potential, as the gas resides longer on the leading side of the bar.
-This gas infall process takes longer than the rapid gas transport due to the strong shocks.
-In addition to explaining the low $R_{21}$ along the bar, this cloud-orbit model may also explain the frequency of offset ridges in the sample of barred galaxies; along the evolutionary sequence, the presence and frequency of the offset ridges (from long to short to none) may imply the molecular offset ridges should last long (Section \ref{sec:gasevol}).
+In the case of orbit crowding, the gas falls towards the center by the loss of angular momentum due to the gravitational torque of the stellar bar potential, as the gas resides longer on the leading side of the bar \citep{Wada:1994}.
+This gas infall process would take longer than the rapid gas infall by the strong shocks, which could make offset ridges live longer, and appear more frequently in a sample of barred galaxies.
+In the future, it may be interesting to check the frequency of the offset ridges (from long to short to none), in a larger sample.